AnnMarieW/dash-bootstrap-templates/README.md

 in certain layout templates.

-This library makes these figure templates available for use in a Dash app the same way as any other build-in Plotly figure templated.
+This library makes these figure templates available for use in a Dash app the same way as any other built-in Plotly figure templated.
 It does this by using the Dash Labs algorithms to generate the 22 most common Bootstrap figure templates and saves them in a json format.
 The load_figure_template() function reads the json file, adds it to plotly.io and sets it as the default template for an app.